Hanley Ramirez helps Red Sox beat Marlins 4-2 in 13 innings

 UP NEXT

-Red Sox: LHP David Price (1-0, 0.00 ERA) is scheduled to start the home opener Thursday against Tampa Bay.
-Price allowed four hits in seven innings in his first start to beat the Rays.
+Red Sox: LHP David Price (1-0, 0.00 ERA) is scheduled to start the home opener.
+He allowed four hits in seven innings in his first start to beat the Rays.

 Marlins: LHP Caleb Smith (0-0, 1.69 ERA) is scheduled to start the opener of a three-game series at Philadelphia on Thursday.
 Those are the only road games in the first 15 games of the season for Miami.